trustedanalytics-ng/platform-wiki/Use-Case-Examples/examples_spaceshuttle.md

 ## Step 0: Prerequisites
 The following prerequisites are needed to successfully complete this example:
 - An IDE environment such as IntelliJ IDE Community Edition (or Eclipse)
 - Oracle JDK 1.8
 - Apache maven
-- Cloud Foundry CLI
+- TAP CLI

 See the [*Sample environment variables for Windows*](#environment_windows) information at the end of this page when using Windows.